microsoft/playwright-cli/README.md

 ### Issues/features?

-Please file any issues and feature requests in the [playwright repository](https://github.com/microsoft/playwright/issues) and mention "cli" in the title.
+Please submit any issues or feature requests to the [playwright repository](https://github.com/microsoft/playwright/issues) and mention "cli" in the title.